Briga Heelan: Career

 Heelan intended to focus on musical theatre.
 She met her Ground Floor co-star, Skylar Astin, at a musical theatre convention.

 Heelan's break-out TV role was on Cougar Town.
 She was credited as a recurring character on Undateable, appearing in three episodes plus the pilot.
 She was able to shoot both Bill Lawrence-helmed Ground Floor and Undateable simultaneously because both comedies are multi-camera, which require fewer production days than single-camera shows.
 She also guest starred in the first episode of Season 10 of Curb Your Enthusiasm.

 Regarding Heelan's role in Ground Floor, TV critic Alan Sepinwall said Heelan is "simply terrific as Jenny: warm and quirky while always feeling like a strong and independent character".
 The Los Angeles Times said Heelan "makes Ground Floor watchable", describing her as "remarkably alive and in the moment; she makes real all that she touches.
 I could easily recommend tuning in just to watch her work – and hereby do."

 On May 13, 2023, Heelan made her Broadway debut as Cinderella in Once Upon a One More Time at the Marquis Theatre.
 She had previously portrayed the same role in the 2021 world premiere run in Washington, D.C.

 Personal life

 On her unusual name, she said, "It's an Irish name.
 In fact, my last name was O'Heelahan back in the day.
 And Briga, I read somewhere, is some pagan Celtic goddess, which sounds great, so I really like saying that.
 But I was named after my grandmother's best friend, who was Irish and came from Dublin."

 On October 16, 2014, Heelan became engaged to her Ground Floor co-star Rene Gube.
 They were married on May 8, 2015.
 On October 31, 2016, they announced they were expecting their first child, a daughter, due in March 2017.
 Heelan gave birth to their daughter Bennet Alejandra Gube on March 23, 2017.
 On June 24, 2024, Heelan announced they were expecting their second child.
+Heelan gave birth to their second daughter, Lily Lourdes Gube, on November 25th, 2024.